tinaponting/protect-wordpress/README.md

 Love ///  Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***
+* Updated: 241007, Ai bots/ai scrapers moved to own ai:)

-* Updated: 241016, updated: ai texts new AI scrapers:(
+* Updated: 241006, updated: ai texts new AI scrapers:(
-* Updated: 241010, updated, block ai.php scripts, do no intefere with speed, and ai acrapers.tt to the Latest:)
+* Updated: 2410910, updated, block ai.php scripts, do no intefere with speed, and ai acrapers.tt to the Latest:)
 * Updated: 241001,Noway allowed-Do not see. updated.
 * Updated: 240929, updated robots.txt, user agents,checked all dissalow for not in use, long gone robots, set latest useragents, download it on singe user:)
 - Updated: 240929, Updated ai scrapers, txt, new ai:(